 Fast-forward to 2011, when mycologists did away with the separate names and initiated the One Fungus, One Name policy.
 Part of this said that the earliest specific epithet, whether for the perfect or imperfect stage, has priority.
-So Kern sort of had it right the first time!
+So we’re back to G. blasdaleanum: Kern sort of had it right the first time!

 [Thanks to Dr. Konstanze Bensch, Westerdijk Fungal Biodiversity Institute, Utrecht, Netherlands, for helping me understand the current status.]

 Moisture is needed in spring for telia to expand and ultimately for basidiospores to be formed, then again for basidiospores to infect Rosaceous hosts.
-It is needed later in the spring/summer for aeciospores to infect if they have returned to incense cedar.
+It is needed later in the spring/summer for aeciospores to infect incense cedar.
 But since the fungus is perennial in incense cedar, it can survive many years that are unfavorable for alternating through the Rosaceous host.

 Because the rust appears to be progressively less common toward the southern limit of C. decurrens , it is likely that climatic factors limit it there.